Guides

 It seems you are trying to create a new app!

-What should be the name of the app? · <your-app-name>
+What should be the name of the app? · my-new-site

 Unpacked template